naif-sameer/my-programming-docs/docs/javascript/js-docs.md

 `__proto__` getter || setter for prototype

 - There references can't go in circles.
-- The value can be eigher an object or null. other types are ignore.
+- The value can be either an object or null. other types are ignore.
 - Object can't inherit from two others object.
 - `this` is not affected by prototypes at all.
 - `for in` loop iterates over inherited properties too.